Jordan-deJong/scaffolding/README.md

     $ rake scaffolding:folder

-then add CSV files to the 'tmp/scaffolding' directory and process them all with:
+then add files to the 'tmp/scaffolding' directory and process them all with:

     $ rails g/generate scaffolding